hzqst/MetaHookSv/docs/BulletPhysics.md

 ### Features

-1. Transform player model into ragdoll when player is dead or being caught by barnacle (thirdperson only for local player).
+1. Transform player model into ragdoll when player is dead

-2. Transform player model into ragdoll when player being bitten by gargantua (thirdperson only for local player).
+2. Transform player model into ragdoll when player is being caught by barnacle or gargantua (thirdperson only for local player).

+3. Brush entities can interact with ragdoll.

+4. Water can interact with ragdoll if section `[WaterControl]` is specified in the ragdoll config.

-3. Jiggle Bones
+5. Jiggle Bones

-4. Transform monster model into ragdoll when monster is dead.

 ![](/img/6.png)